amit4184/ezyresource/docs/ec-designer/DTF-product-designer/set-up-a-tshirt-product-blank.md

 ![](https://ezy-resources.s3.ap-south-1.amazonaws.com/en/HTCADECOPB29.png)

-* Once the order test is passed and the product is ready to be published.
+* Now the product is ready to be published.
 * Go to the product blank dashboard.
 * Click on the product setting button from the product blank dashboard.
 * Click on the “Publish” button.